History Curriculum Intent

 At Faringdon Infant School, we teach children different attitudes towards learning (Learning Muscles) and these are all explored and built upon through the teaching of history and run through every lesson.
 Attitudes such as curiosity and enjoyment are encouraged through the way we plan our history lessons and the history topics we choose to teach.
 Our pupils feel confident to ask questions and we want our pupils to be so engaged with the topics we teach, that they want to continue their learning at home and outside the classroom.

 The document below shows an overview of the core knowledge and understanding that should be covered within History across EYFS and KS1, taken from the Development Matters and National Curriculum documents.

 History Curriculum Map

-Below is the document detailing our coverage of the History objectives from Reception to Year 2.
+Below is the document detailing our coverage of the History objectives from Nursery to Year 2.
 It shows the different topics that are taught in each year group and how the History objectives fit into each of these topics.

 At FIS, we want to make sure that our pupils have a rich and rounded education, building on what they have learnt in the previous year.
 In History, we focus on core strands to build upon and show progression.

 The progression document below shows how these strands are built upon as a pupil progresses through the school.

 What does History look like at Faringdon Infant School?

 In October we celebrated Black History Month.
 This is not the only time we celebrate black figures from history but we took this opportunity to choose a different man or woman from history to learn more about.
 Have a look below at some of our learning!